 This challenge is not new, in fact, it has been done numerous times by many different bloggers.
 Some focus on appearance, other’s on relying less on modern conveniences, both are fun and worthy causes!

 My desire is perhaps a little more subtle.
-After the recent American election, there seems to be such hostility, rules of decorum seemingly thrown out the window.
+Today, there seems to be so much hostility, rules of decorum seemingly thrown out the window.
 I long for the grace and thoughtfulness that the mid-century woman embodied.
 I will create a haven at home, nurture my family, and socialize the way women in the 1950’s would have.
 I will be gracious and kind, striving to make everyone around me feel comfortable and liked.

 I will also undertake my daily tasks as authentically as possible.
 The typical family only had one car, which means less impulsive trips into town for me.
 I will manage the household finances frugally, and provide tasty full meals, complete with dessert DAILY.
 I will also put forth an effort to bring a little bit of glamor to my appearance (goodbye, yoga pants! ).

 Want to follow along with my 1950’s Housewife Challenge?
 Becoming the ultimate 1950’s housewife seems like a big goal, so I will be undertaking one specific aspect of the Challenge each week, adding habits and traits in subsequent weeks.
-I will write weekly about my progress or resistance and share it here every Tuesday evening.
 Follow along on Facebook or Instagram for peaks into my day throughout the week, or sign up to my email list to get my weekly updates delivered directly to your inbox!